gevaertw/AzureMigrateScripts/README.md

-Partialy playing (fighting) with bash and AZ Rest API, Partialy automating the group creation in azure migration assesments.
+A collection of scripts that automates the Azure migration assesments.

 In order to use the script you need to have the following:
 - An azure migration project created in Azure, preferably one resource group per project.